-Budgets for infrastructure maintenance are substantial and will be larger than the budget for construction of new infrastructure in future.
-It is essential this is spent in a cost-effective manner.
+Budgets for infrastructure maintenance are substantial and will continue to be significantly larger than the budgets for the construction of new infrastructure in future.
+It is essential that the related available funds are spent in a cost-effective manner.

 Advanced studies in Infrastructure Management and Maintenance stimulate further research and optimal solutions for problems related to infrastructure management and maintenance.

 At present no other African university offers advanced studies in infrastructure management and maintenance in the form found in the CIMM programme at UCT.
 The programme therefore offers a unique opportunity to gain knowledge and skills in one of the most relevant fields in civil and structural engineering.
 Students graduating with a postgraduate degree in CIMM from the Department of Civil Engineering at UCT will belong to a small group of experts urgently needed in the local and international civil engineering industries.

 The Department of Civil Engineering is part of the Faculty of Engineering & the Built Environment (EBE) at the University of Cape Town, South Africa.